 You can learn copywriting and practice as much as you want but without clients…well, you won’t get very far.
-So, when you’re absolutely brand new, where do you get your first clients?
-Read on…
+So, when you’re absolutely brand new, where do you get your first copywriting clients?
+Who is going to hire you before you have any experience?

 The first step, as you know, is to get training.
 If you don’t know how to write copy, no one’s going to hire you to write it.
 (And there’s so much more to writing copy than just being able to write a good sentence.)
 If you don’t know how to write copy, you’re also not going to be able to write the kind of marketing materials for yourself that will help you land clients.